mother-of-all-self-hosting/ansible-role-jitsi/docs/configuring-jitsi.md

 - `4443/tcp` — RTP media fallback over TCP
 - `10000/udp` — RTP media over UDP.
 Depending on your firewall/NAT configuration, incoming RTP packets on port `10000` may have the external IP of your firewall as destination address, due to the usage of STUN in JVB (see [`jitsi_jvb_stun_servers`](../defaults/main.yml)).

+Docker automatically opens these ports in the server's firewall, so you likely don't need to do anything.
+If you use another firewall in front of the server, you may need to adjust it.

+To learn more, see the upstream [firewall documentation](https://jitsi.github.io/handbook/docs/devops-guide/devops-guide-docker/#external-ports).

 ## Adjusting the playbook configuration

 To enable Jitsi with this role, add the following configuration to your `vars.yml` file.